 Full support throughout the process from our audit referent.

-The possibility of conducting psychosocial risk audits in person or remotely, while maintaining the quality of exchanges.
+The ability to conduct psychosocial risk audits in person or remotely, while maintaining the quality of communication.

 On the one hand, each stage of the audit will be detailed in advance, from the choice of a methodology adapted to your structure, to the delivery of an audit report with recommendations.